 Unique in its kind and also in the cutting

 As you fish in season in an artisanal way and close to the coast, without the need to freeze, its quality and freshness is guaranteed.
-It is a cult fish, very expected and no less desired.
-In the wheels we can find from the so-called "monkeys", about three kilograms in weight, to extreme and very rare pieces that can reach 50 kilograms.
-In all cases, the bonito of the North is characterized by the large size of the pectoral fins.
+It is a cult fish, highly anticipated and no less desired.
+In the rollers we can find ourselves from the so-called «monkeys», about three kilograms in weight, to extreme and very rare pieces that can reach 50 kilograms.
+In all cases, the northern bonito is characterized by the large size of the pectoral fins.
 This makes it unique.
 As well as the distinctive flavor and smooth texture that differentiates it from the rest of the tunas.

 The bonito is the pig of the sea.
 Everything is used from him.
 A selective exploded view can include more than 20 different parts.
 Like the sirloin, a strip of meat from the top of the loin.
 Or the loin itself, made up of large pieces of lean meat.
 The belly, zone of the muscle that covers the belly; the most appreciated part for its high content of healthy fat.
 The tarantelo is a triangular mass that is on the belly and that is also very demanded.
 Then we have the blue tail and white tail, top and bottom of the tail muscle of the bonito ...